isabelle-prover/conventions/style.md

 ## Datatype and function definitions
 While each equation of a function definition must be on a separate line, a datatype declaration may be put on a single line if it is short enough.
-The seperating `|` between several equations is put at beginning of the line without indentation.
+The seperating `|` between several equations is put at the beginning of the line without indentation.
 By seperating the constructor respectively equation by one space, the usual indentation of two spaces is achieved.
 The `where` command for definition should be on the same line as the declaration, or, if this is not possible, it goes onto the next line with an extra indentation.
 If the right-hand side of an equation has to be broken because it is too long, then it is shifted by one indentation plus one space (to account for the `"`) to the right.
 Linebreaks within the right-hand side recursively add one indentation.